A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

 \subsection{Locally $p$-divisible groups}

-We now introduce admissible locally $p$-divisible groups, which will be the central objects of focus of this paper.
+We now introduce locally $p$-divisible groups, which will be the central objects of focus of this paper.
 At the same time, we will recall some facts about smooth relative adic groups, logarithms and exponentials that we will need throughout.
+We fix an adic space $X$ over $\Q_p$ that is either a sousperfectoid space or a rigid space over some non-archimedean field $(K,K^+)$ over $\Q_p$.

-\begin{definition} Let $X$ be a sousperfectoid space over $K$.
-A smooth relative group over $X$ is a group object $\Gs \rightarrow X$ in the category of smooth adic spaces over $X$. \end{definition}
+\begin{definition} A smooth relative group over $X$ is a group object $\Gs \rightarrow X$ in the category of adic spaces smooth over $X$. \end{definition}

-\begin{example} \begin{enumerate} \item Let $G$ be a rigid group over $K$.
+\begin{example} \begin{enumerate} \item Let $G$ be a rigid group over a non-archimedean field $K$.
 Then $G$ is smooth by \cite[Prop.
-1]{Farg19}, such that $G_X \coloneqq G\times_K X$ defines a smooth relative group over $X$.
-We may for example take $G=\G_a$, $\G_m$ or $\G_a^+ \coloneqq \B^1$.
+1]{Farg19}.
+Whenever $X$ lives over $K$, the product $G_X \coloneqq G\times_K X$ defines a smooth relative group over $X$.
+We may for example take $G=\G_a$, $\G_m$ or $\G_a^+ \coloneqq \B^1 = \Spa(K\langle T \rangle)$ the closed unit ball.
 We will sometimes write $G$ for $G_X$, as it will be clear from context which base we are considering.
-We refer to \cite{Farg19} and \cite{heuer2022gtorsors} for more details on rigid groups. \item Let $V$ be a finite dimensional $K$-vector space, then we have the smooth relative group $V \otimes_K \G_a$ over $X$.
-We call a relative group of this form a vector group over $X$.
-More generally, if $E$ is a finite locally free $\Os_X$-module, the corresponding vector bundle $E \otimes_{\Os_X} \G_a$ is a smooth relative group over $X$. \item Let $\Gs^{\alg}$ be a smooth group scheme over a smooth $K$-scheme $X^{\alg}$.
-Then its analytification $(\Gs \rightarrow X) = (\Gs^{\alg} \rightarrow X^{\alg})^{\an}$ is a smooth relative group. \item Let $X$ be a smooth rigid space and let $\Xs$ be an admissible formal scheme over $\Spf(K^+)$ with adic generic fibre $X$.
+We refer to \cite{Farg19} and \cite{heuer2022gtorsors} for more background on rigid groups. \item Let $V$ be a finite dimensional $K$-vector space, then we have the smooth adic group $V \otimes_K \G_a$.
+We call a relative group of this form a vector group.
+More generally, if $E$ is a finite locally free $\Os_X$-module, the corresponding vector bundle $E \otimes_{\Os_X} \G_a$ is a smooth relative group over $X$. \item Let $\Gs^{\alg}$ be a smooth group scheme over a finite type $K$-scheme $X^{\alg}$.
+Then its analytification $(\Gs \rightarrow X) = (\Gs^{\alg} \rightarrow X^{\alg})^{\an}$ is a smooth relative group. \item Assume that $X$ is a rigid space over $K$ and let $\Xs$ be an admissible formal scheme over $\Spf(K^+)$ with adic generic fibre $X$.
 Let $\mathfrak{S}$ be a smooth formal group scheme over $\Xs$, then its adic generic fibre $\mathfrak{S}_{\eta}$ is a smooth relative group over $X$.
-A smooth $X$-group is said to have \textbf{good reduction} if it is of this form. \end{enumerate} \end{example}
+A smooth $X$-group is said to have good reduction if it is of this form. \end{enumerate} \end{example}

-\begin{definition}{(\cite[10]{heuer2024curve})} Given a smooth relative group $\Gs \rightarrow X$ with identity section $e\colon X \rightarrow \Gs$, its Lie algebra is defined to be
+\begin{definition} Given a smooth relative group $\Gs \rightarrow X$ with identity section $e\colon X \rightarrow \Gs$, its Lie algebra is defined to be

 It is a finite-dimensional locally free $\Os_X$-module and we let

 denote the underlying geometric vector bundle. \end{definition}